clicknium/clicknium-docs/doc/api/python/webdriver/browser/browsertab/webelement/execute_js.md

-# execute_js
+# WebElement.execute_js

 ***def execute_js(
         self,
         javascript_code: str,
-        method_invoke: str = '',
+        method: str = '',
         timeout: int = 30
     ) -> str***

-Execute javascript code snippet for the target element.
+Execute javascript code for the target element.

 > **Remarks:**
->
->- For javascript code, use "_context$.currentElement." as the target element.
+> In the javascript code to execute specified in parameter `javascript_code`, use "_context$.currentElement." for the target element.
->- For method invoke, valid method_invoke string should like "run()", or when passing parameters should like "run("execute js", 20)".

 **Parameters:**
     &emsp;**javascript_code[Required]**: str
-        &emsp;&emsp; javascript code snippet string, execute code to target element, use `_context$.currentElement` as the target element, ex: "function SetText(st){_context$.currentElement.value = st; console.log("execute js"); return \"success\"}"
+        &emsp;&emsp; javascript code snippet to be executed upon target element.
-    &emsp;**method_invoke**: str
+    &emsp;**method**: str
-        &emsp;&emsp; For method invoke string, it should be like "run()", or when passing parameters, it should be like "run("execute js", 20)", eg: for above javascript code, we can set to "SetText(\"execute\")"
+        &emsp;&emsp; the method to invoke that should be defined in the javascript file.
+If any parameter need to passed to the method, it can be included in this parameter value, for eg.: SetText(\"test\").
     &emsp;**timeout**: int
         &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;str, execution result